vanHeemstraSystems/speech-to-text/README.md

-# speech-to-text
+speech-to-text
-Speech to Text
+# Speech to Text

+Based on "Teams Notetaker" at https://github.com/kromme/Teams-Notetaker